Large-scale murals have transformed four of Russell’s railroad overpasses along 14th Street into signature neighborhood gateways.

-- Kacy Jackson (The Art of Kacy) is brightening the overpass on Muhammad Ali Boulevard with bold colors and a reminder to “Dream Big”.
+- Kacy Jackson (The Art of Kacy) and Via Studios is brightening the overpass on Muhammad Ali Boulevard with bold colors and a reminder to “Dream Big”.
 Harvey Clarence Russell, Sr. the neighborhood’s namesake, as well as the familiar faces of Lucille Leggett and Sam Watkins are prominently featured on the mural.

 - Often Seen but Rarely Spoken’s (OSRS) mural on Chestnut Street harkens back to Russell’s past as “Louisville’s Harlem” and features A.D.
 Porter and Mae Street Kidd.
 Russell’s future is represented by youth imagining their dream careers.

 - Via Studios and OSRS’s colorful mural on Madison Street features iconic imagery representing dignity, community, wisdom and strength.